Chuah Joon Huang

-Chuah Joon Huang (simplified Chinese: 蔡润煌; traditional Chinese: 蔡潤煌; pinyin: Cài Rùn Huáng; Pe̍h-ōe-jī: Chhoà Jūn-hông) is a Malaysian professional engineer, academician and university administrator who serves as the fourth President and Chief Executive Officer of Southern University College (Southern UC) in Johor Bahru, Malaysia.
+Chuah Joon Huang (simplified Chinese: 蔡润煌; traditional Chinese: 蔡潤煌; pinyin: Cài Rùn Huáng; Pe̍h-ōe-jī: Chhoà Jūn-hông), also known as David Chuah, is a Malaysian professional engineer, academician and university administrator who has served as the fourth President and Chief Executive Officer of Southern University College (Southern UC) in Johor Bahru, Malaysia.
 Chuah is known for his contributions to integrated circuit design, artificial intelligence (AI), computer vision, and higher education leadership in Malaysia and the ASEAN region.

 Education

 Chuah obtained a Bachelor of Engineering (B.Eng.) from Universiti Teknologi Malaysia (UTM).
 He then earned a Master of Engineering (M.Eng.) from the National University of Singapore (NUS), followed by a Master of Philosophy (M.Phil.) in Technology Policy and a Doctor of Philosophy (Ph.D.) from the University of Cambridge, where he was matriculated at Wolfson College and Gonville and Caius College.
 He is a Kuok Foundation Scholar and a Commonwealth Scholar.

 Career

 Chuah has worked in the semiconductor industry, including at Intel as an Integrated Circuit Design Engineer and at Freescale Semiconductor (formerly Motorola, SPS and presently NXP Semiconductors) as a Senior Product Development Engineer and Senior Test Engineer.
 He began his academic career at the University of Malaya, where he served as a professor in Electrical Engineering and was the head of programme for Master of Mechatronic Engineering and director of the VLSI and Image Processing Research Group.

 On 1 March 2024, Chuah was appointed President and CEO of Southern UC.
 In September 2024, he was additionally appointed Dean of the Faculty of Engineering and Information Technology.
 Under his leadership, Southern UC has expanded STEM and AI research programs, established collaborations with industry to support the Johor–Singapore Special Economic Zone (JS-SEZ) and strengthened international academic partnerships.

+In recognition of his well-established reputation in research, Chuah has been appointed as a thesis advisor of Korea Advanced Institute of Science and Technology (KAIST), a Visiting Professor of Xiamen University and an International Collaborative Partner of Universiti Tunku Abdul Rahman (UTAR).

+Chuah has contributed to AI development through regional leadership and advocacy for people-centered AI governance, actively promoting China-ASEAN collaboration, ethical frameworks, and capacity building in artificial intelligence..
+In addition, he is a strong advocate for sustainable development, championing the advancement of the United Nations Sustainable Development Goals (SDGs) in support of UNESCO's global mission.